harlan-zw/unlighthouse/docs/content/1.guide/guides/docker.md

+---
-# Docker and GitHub CI
+title: Docker and GitHub CI

-Using Unlighthouse in a Docker container is a great way to run it in a predictable CI environment.
+description: Using Unlighthouse in a Docker container is a great way to run it in a predictable CI environment.
+---

 Support is experimental and provided by the community.
 An official docker image may be created in the future.